 See a more comprehensive list at Glossary of terms related to cloud-based genomics.

-Read (or re-read) Terra architecture and where your files live in it.
+For more information on the architecture used to run workflows, see Terra architecture and where your files live in it.

 - Backend service that processes workflows and sends their jobs (tasks) to the cloud.